American Foundation for the Blind: VisionAware

 In 2012, AFB added VisionAware to its family of sites in partnership with the Reader's Digest Partners for Sight Foundation.
 The site folded in content from AFB's Senior Site, with new information and resources for adults of all ages with vision loss.

 VisionAware's stated goal is to help adults and their family members to cope with age-related eye diseases, a growing public health problem in the United States.
 According to research on vision problems in Americans over 40, rates of vision loss from diseases like age-related macular degeneration, glaucoma and diabetic retinopathy are expected to double by 2030, as America's 78 million baby boomers reach retirement age.

 In 2018, VisionAware was transferred to the American Printing House for the Blind as part of the AFB-APH partnership.

 FamilyConnect

 In spring 2008, AFB and the National Association for Parents of Children with Visual Impairments (NAPVI) launched FamilyConnect, an online community for caregivers of children with visual impairments.
 NAPVI is an affiliate of Lighthouse Guild.
 In 2018, VisionAware was transitioned to the American Printing House for the Blind as part of the AFB-APH partnership.

+Chief executives

+The highest-ranking official at the American Foundation for the Blind has been variously referred to as the executive director, president, or chief executive officer.